chromium/chromium/weblayer/public/README.md

 differences between the C++ and Java code.
 For example, NewTabDelegate in C++ vs NewTabCallback in Java.

-WebLayer currently supports version skew of three versions.

-One of the design constraints of WebLayer's Java implementation is that we do not want embedders to ship their own copy of "//content".
+One of the design constraints of WebEngine's Java implementation is that we do not want embedders to ship their own copy of "//content".
 Instead, the implementation is loaded from the WebView APK (not the Chrome APK, because the WebView APK is available on more devices).
 This constraint results in the Java